 Make no mistake, the initial costs of opening a gym aren’t cheap.
 However, your wellness venture may or may not need to consider every item on this list, so feel free to pick and choose the applicable items and add them to your worksheet.

-Sage provides the information contained here as a service to the public and is not responsible for, and expressly disclaims all liability for damages of any kind arising out of use, reference to, or reliance on any information contained on this site.
-While the information contained within this site is periodically updated, no guarantee is given that the information provided is correct, complete, and up-to-date.
+Sage provides the information contained here as a service to the public and is not responsible for, and expressly disclaims all liability for damages of any kind arising out of use of, reference to, or reliance on any information contained on this site.
+While the information contained on this site is periodically updated, no guarantee is given that the information provided is correct, complete and up-to-date.
 Sage is not responsible for the accuracy or content of information contained on this site.